gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-client-home.md

 ---

-The legendary Git client with an intuitive Git GUI & powerful CLI.
+Everything you need to know about the legendary Git client with an intuitive Git GUI & powerful CLI.

-Check out the Video and links below, or use the left navigation to start exploring.
+Check out the introduction video and links below to get started with GitKraken Client.
+Use the left navigation to explore further.

 ## GitKraken Client Tutorial